-Our principal exposures to credit risk are through receivables resulting from the following: the sale of our natural gas, NGLs and oil production (\$364 million as of March 31, 2023), which we market to energy companies, end users and refineries, and commodity derivative contracts (\$16 million as of March 31, 2023).
+Our principal exposures to credit risk are through receivables resulting from the following: the sale of our natural gas, NGLs and oil production (\$304 million as of June 30, 2023), which we market to energy companies, end users and refineries, and commodity derivative contracts (\$11 million as of June 30, 2023).

 We are subject to credit risk due to the concentration of our receivables from several significant customers for sales of natural gas, NGLs and oil.
-We generally do not require our customers to post collateral.
+While we do at times require customers to post letters of credit or other credit support in connection with their obligations, we generally do not require our customers to post collateral.
 The inability or failure of our significant customers to meet their obligations to us, or their insolvency or liquidation, may adversely affect our financial results.

 In addition, by using derivative instruments that are not traded on an exchange to hedge exposures to changes in commodity prices, we expose ourselves to the credit risk of our counterparties.
 Credit risk is the potential failure of a counterparty to perform under the terms of a derivative contract.
 When the fair value of a derivative contract is positive, the counterparty is expected to owe us, which creates credit risk.
 To minimize the credit risk in derivative instruments, it is our policy to enter into derivative contracts only with counterparties that are creditworthy financial institutions that management deems to be competent and competitive market makers.
 The creditworthiness of our counterparties is subject to periodic review.
 We have commodity hedges in place with three different counterparties, one of which are lenders under the Credit Facility.
-As of March 31, 2023, substantially all of our derivative assets were with one counterparty that is not affiliated with our Credit Facility.
-The estimated fair value of our commodity derivative assets has been risk-adjusted using a discount rate based upon the counterparties' respective published credit default swap rates (if available, or if not available, a discount rate based on the applicable Reuters bond rating) as of March 31, 2023 for each of the European and American banks.
+As of June 30, 2023, substantially all of our derivative assets were with one counterparty that is not affiliated with our Credit Facility.
+The estimated fair value of our commodity derivative assets has been risk-adjusted using a discount rate based upon the counterparties' respective published credit default swap rates (if available, or if not available, a discount rate based on the applicable Reuters bond rating) as of June 30, 2023 for each of the European and American banks.
 We believe that all of our counterparties currently are acceptable credit risks.
-Other than as provided by the Credit Facility, we are not required to provide credit support or collateral to any of our counterparties under our derivative contracts, nor are they required to provide credit support to us.
-As of March 31, 2023, we did not have any past-due receivables from, or payables to, any of the counterparties to our derivative contracts.
+Other than as provided by the Credit Facility, we are not required to provide credit support to collateral to any of our counterparties under our derivative contracts, nor are they required to provide credit support to us.
+As of June 30, 2023, we did not have any past-due receivables from, or payables to, any of the counterparties to our derivative contracts.